 To learn more about using fermentation to separate seeds from fruits and vegetables, read more at Lee Valley.

 Properly drying the seeds means they will still be usable many years from now.
 Once you have rinsed the seeds, spread them out on a paper plate.
 You can use paper towels or napkins, but the porous material means the seeds will stick and be difficult to remove.
 Make sure you spread the seeds out so they dry evenly and do not clump.

 Storing The Seeds

 Let the seeds naturally dry for about a week or so, until completely dry.
-Once dried, place them in a paper envelope and store it in a dry, dark place.
+Once dried, place them in a paper envelope and store them in a dry, dark place.
 You can also store them in an airtight vessel like a canning jar.
 Whatever you use, make sure you label it properly so you remember next year.